kitttn/temptest/Firmware-Build.md

 #### Building the Firmware

-To start, you'll want to create a working directory and then untar the contents of the tarball (substituting `/path/to/project-ara-nuttx-bdb1b-v0.1.tgz` with the path to the actual file):
+To start, you'll want to create a working directory and then untar the contents of the tarball (these instructions assume the tarball is in `$HOME/project-ara-nuttx-bdb1b-v0.1.tar.gz` with the path to the directory containing the actual file):

 ````
+cd $HOME
-tar xfz /path/to/project-ara-nuttx-bdb1b-v0.1.tgz
+tar xzf project-ara-nuttx-bdb1b-v0.1.tar.gz
-cd /path/to/project-ara-nuttx-bdb1b-v0.1
+cd project-ara-nuttx-bdb1b-v0.1
 ````
 If you haven't already, you'll need to build and install kconfig support (this step typically is only required once for a given build machine):
 ````